General Library Information

-Free brochures and pamphlets on a variety of health topics and services provided by local health-related nonprofit organizations are available.
+Free brochures and pamphlets on a wide variety of health topics and services provided by local health-related nonprofit organizations are available.
 They are located in the first alcove, near the copy machine.

-Free parking is available in our parking lot for library patrons and those attending meetings at the Grossmont Healthcare District Conference Center.
+Free parking is available in our parking lot for library patrons and those attending meetings at the Library and Grossmont Healthcare District Conference Center.
 The availability of parking is not guaranteed.
-The lot is also shared with the adjacent City of La Mesa Briercrest Park.
-There is street parking along Wakarusa Street, but it is limited to three hours.
-There is a pay parking lot across the street at the Brier Patch facility.
+There is street parking along Wakarusa Street, but it is limited to two hours.

 A printer/copy machine is available to make computer printouts and copies.
-The cost is $0.10 per page for black-and-white copies, and $0.25 per page for color copies.
+The cost is $0.10 per page for black-and-white copies and $0.25 per page for color copies.
 Cash is the only accepted form of payment, with limited change available.
-The library supports the Medical Library Association's position that the rights of users to copy materials for their own education and research are guaranteed under the fair-use clause of copyright law.
+The library supports the Medical Library Association’s position that the rights of users to copy materials for their own education and research are guaranteed under the fair-use clause of copyright law.
 An explanation of this policy is posted over the printer/copy machine.
 Scanning and faxing are not available.

 Reference and Research Services

 The library staff is trained to assist the public in finding reliable health information, using both electronic resources and the general collection.
-Health information packets can be requested via the telephone (619-825-5010) or email (email@example.com) by residents of the Grossmont Healthcare District who may have difficulty traveling to the library.
+Health information packets can be requested by phone (619-825-5010) or email (email@example.com) by residents of the Grossmont Healthcare District who may have difficulty traveling to the library.
 The library staff is able to perform limited research for district residents which can be mailed or emailed at no charge.
 All of our resources are available for use in the library by the public.

 Due to COVID-19, health talks are being held online via Zoom and registration is required.
-All adults (18 years and older) are welcome to our monthly Senior Discussion Group meetings.
+All adults (18 years and older) are welcome to attend our monthly Wellness Wednesday health talk.
 A presentation is given on a health topic by a guest speaker or the Library Director.
 Discussion is encouraged, and handouts are provided.
 [When it is safe to meeting in person again, the meetings are held in the Grossmont Healthcare District’s Conference Center (across the courtyard from the library) on the fourth Wednesday of the month* from 10:00 a.m. to 11:00 a.m.
 Light refreshments are served.
 RSVP is not required.
 Click here for the current flyer.

 Disclaimer: The Dr. William C. Herrick Community Health Care Library provides public access to a wide range of health and medical information and is not a substitute for medical advice.
 You are advised to consult with your physician or other health care professional concerning specific questions or to obtain medical advice.